foerstner-lab/READemption/rapl/doc/source/subcommands.rst

 `align` includes the clipping and size filtering of the read, as well as the actual aligning to the reference sequences.
-It also generates statistic about the steps (e.g. number of aligned reads, number of mappings).
-The result of this steps are used by the other subcommands so it has to be run before any other.
+It also generates statistics about the steps (e.g. number of aligned reads, number of mappings).
+As the result of this steps are used by the other subcommands it has to be run before any other.

 coverage
 --------